 Levitation photography is a simple concept of layer masking in Photoshop.
 To break it down in simple terms, a picture of the scene is taken without any props and models.
 Later, several pictures are taken with the model and the props by suspending them in air.
 Then they are all brought together in Photoshop by layer masking to form one image after eliminating the suspending equipment using the first image of the blank scene.
 Some photographers also prefer to use the cropping method rather than layer masking.

-There are two phases to creating a levitation shot.
-Shooting and post-processing.
+When you learn video editing, you learn that there are two phases to creating a levitation shot that are shooting and post-processing.

 1. Work up a scene

 Levitation photography is a creative process.
 You don’t actually need a pricey camera for it, even a basic point and shoot camera will help you create a good levitation photograph.
 Just work up a good scene.
 Think of various different positions in which you can make your model float in the air and how is it that you will do it.
 Normal methods which photographers use to suspend their model are: